soham1053/soham/content/a-talk-with-anthony-corso.md

 type = "post"

 +++
 Anthony Corso is a postdoctoral researcher at the [Stanford Intelligent Systems Laboratory](http://sisl.stanford.edu/ "SISL"), a.k.a.
 SISL, pronounced "sizzle" :).
-He wrote his [PhD thesis](http://anthonylcorso.com/wp-content/uploads/2021/02/thesis.pdf "ALGORITHMS FOR BLACK-BOX SAFETY VALIDATION") about algorithms for black-box safety validation of autonomous vehicles, he's the executive director of the [Stanford Center for AI Safety](http://aisafety.stanford.edu/ "Stanford Center for AI Safety"), he wrote a deep reinforcement learning framework in Julia, and I recently got the chance to speak with him.
+He wrote his [PhD thesis](http://anthonylcorso.com/wp-content/uploads/2021/02/thesis.pdf "ALGORITHMS FOR BLACK-BOX SAFETY VALIDATION") about algorithms for black-box safety validation of autonomous vehicles, he's the executive director of the [Stanford Center for AI Safety](http://aisafety.stanford.edu/ "Stanford Center for AI Safety"), he wrote a deep reinforcement learning [framework](https://github.com/ancorso/Crux/ "Crux.jl") in Julia, and I recently ad the opportunity to speak with him.

 ### Black-Box Safety Validation